 We proudly serve all 50 states in the U.S.

 Mentors are employees at companies like Apple & Google, founders at startups graduating from YC & Techstars, and inventors around the world!

 As of April 2021, the estimated national value of each volunteer hour is currently $28.54.
 Our network is our net worth.

 Our high tech hackerspaces are supported by community partners like TOMS, the i.am Angel Foundation, and the Make Yourself Foundation.

 Mentors are vetted industry professionals.
 They passionately bring resources for S.T.E.M. education to our nation's most underserved communities.

 Your commitments to innovation, learning and development have been of great benefit to our City."

 — Los Angeles Mayor Eric Garcetti

-Think of us as a nationwide Army Reserve and our members are employees from the top technology companies in the world, including Apple, Google, Microsoft, & SpaceX.
+Think of us as a nationwide Army Reserve and our members are employees from the top technology companies in the world, including Disney, Amazon, Microsoft, & SpaceX.
 Our members form chapters around the United States and serve their communities through the following activities:

 Our members serve the nonprofits and government agencies that request our services.
 We have featured several of our clients below: